behind the Global Financial Crisis of 2008

 institutions, have of course tried to point the fingers of blame somewhere else.
 At the same time they filled

 their half-empty coffers with "free" taxpayers money, to cover for their greedy financial escapades.

-Only now, in 2013, EU is finally set to put limits
+Only in 2013 EU is finally set to put limits on

 happen and whether those pay curbs will bring desired results.
 Somehow, we have our doubts.